tuyenpham2502/DA3/cline_docs/systemPatterns.md

   * GPIO for sensors
 - Software Components
   * AsyncWebServer for web interface
-  * Blynk for remote monitoring
+  * MQTT for remote monitoring
   * Adafruit GFX for display

 ## Error Handling